Nelson Hart: Death of twin daughters (Karen and Krista Hart)

 On August 4, 2002, Nelson Hart drove his twin daughters, Karen and Krista, to Gander Lake, while his wife Jennifer showered and got ready for the family to attend the annual civic holiday, Gander Day, a local celebration that coincides with Gander's Festival of Flight celebrations.
-Hart traveled to the nearby area of Little Harbour on Gander Lake, with the twin girls, and the events that followed the Harts' arrival at Gander Lake remain unclear.
-What is known is that the three year-old twins both drowned at the lake while in the custody of their father, Nelson Hart.
+Hart traveled with his daughters to the nearby area of Little Harbour on Gander Lake.
+The events that followed the Harts' arrival at Gander Lake remain unclear.
+What is known is that the three year-old twins both drowned at the lake while in the custody of hart.

-Hart initially climbed back into his car and drove ten kilometres to Gander, claiming that one of the twin girls had fallen into the lake, and he needed help in saving her due to his being unable to swim.
-Hart told police he'd seen Krista fall off the dock into the water, and because he couldn't swim, he drove back to Gander to get his wife, despite the fact that his wife was also unable to swim.
-Hart picked up his wife and made the return trip back to the lake where they found Karen deceased in the water, and Krista also in the water, alive, but unconscious.
+Hart initially climbed back into his car and drove ten kilometres to Gander.
+Hart told police he'd seen Krista fall off the dock into the water, and because he couldn't swim, he drove back to Gander to get his wife to help save her, despite the fact that his wife was also unable to swim.
+Hart picked up his wife and returned to the lake, where they found Karen deceased in the water, and Krista also in the water, alive, but unconscious.
 The couple called an ambulance, which allowed first responders to retrieve the body of Karen and bring Krista to the James Paton Memorial Hospital, where she later died.

-Two months after initially talking to police, Hart's version of events changed, admitting that he had lied about what happened at the lake.
-Hart told police that he had never seen Krista fall into the water, but instead he suffered an epileptic blackout episode after taking his two daughters out of the car.
-Hart claimed that once he came out of his seizure, he noted that Krista was in the water and then drove to Gander to get his wife.
+Two months after initially talking to police, Hart's version of events changed, and he admitted that he had lied about what happened at the lake.
+Hart told police that he had never seen Krista fall into the water, but instead he suffered an epileptic blackout episode after taking his daughters out of the car.
+Hart claimed that once he came out of his seizure, Krista was in the water, and he then drove to Gander to get his wife.
 Hart claimed he had originally lied to police to avoid losing his driver's licence.